RoadrunnerWMC/ndspy/docs/source/bmg.rst

 The ``ndspy.bmg`` module provides support for loading and saving *BMG* files.

-*BMG* files contain all of the text in a game that will be displayed to the player (apart from text embedded into images).
+In games that use them, *BMG* files generally contain most or all of the text that can be displayed to the player (apart from text embedded into images).
 Games contain one or more *BMG* files for each language they support, and will load the appropriate one depending on the console's language setting.
 Each "message" is referenced by index.

 Some *BMG* files -- namely, those used in the DS Zelda games -- can contain scripts that control game progression in addition to text. ndspy can read and